Alok0kumar/G_form_automation/README.md

 # G_form_automation
-This is a protype to automate a google form submission for a specific time schedule.
+This is a prototype to automate a google form submission for a specific time schedule.